Drexel Winter Break in Cuba: Documentary Film Production

 *Students must arrange for early fall term exams in order to participate.

-*Students may extend their travel independently before or after program dates.
+*Students may extend their travel independently before or after the official program dates.
+Students assume all risk during independent travel as Drexel University is not responsible outside of program dates.

 Takes place on the campus of EICTV, about 25 minutes outside of Havana.
 This week will consist of lectures on documentary form, screenings, lectures/information sessions on Cuban culture, guest speakers and location scouting in Old Havana, where production will take place.
 In scouting, guided by EICTV personnel, students will have the opportunity to “discover” stories or events that move them, that make them want to produce a film about them.
 Following location scouting, students will propose their ideas for the projects.
 Students and faculty will then vote to select two to three projects for production.